 Dr. Francis Wu on psoriasis

-Below, Dr. Francis Wu briefly explains psoriasis and its care
+Dr. Francis Wu explains briefly about psoriasis and its care

 In psoriasis, a non-infectious scaly skin condition is at the forefront.
 The skin is characterized by a sharply demarcated white raised scaly plaques on a red bottom of various sizes.
 Sometimes pustules are also present and from the culture there are no signs of infection.
 Psoriasis is often located symmetrically on the elbows, knees, around the navel, buttocks, hairy head.
 Itching can also occur and sometimes pain.
 Nails can also join, characterized by pitting, nail thickening, brown discoloration of the nail (oil slick phenomenon) and even nail peeling.